-All agencies that offer and utilize TVFC/ASN vaccines must abide by the policies outlined in the TVFC/ASN Manual.
+All agencies that offer and utilize TVFC/ASN program vaccines must abide by the policies outlined in the TVFC/ASN manual.

-The purpose of this TVFC/ASN Programs
+The purpose of the TVFC/ASN programs

-Operations Manual is to provide instruction
+Operations Manual is to provide instruction to

-to REs about the programs and to ensure
+REs about the programs and to ensure

 consistency and adherence to TVFC/ASN

-activities and standards.
+program activities and standards.
+LHD REs

+report activities to PHR staff who report activities

+to the DSHS Immunization program staff.

 LHD REs report

-activities to PHR staff who report activities
+activities to PHR staff

-to the DSHS Immunization Section staff.

-LHD REs report activities to PHR staff who report activities to the DSHS Immunization Section staff.
+who report activities

+to the DSHS

+Immunization

+program staff.